pymeasure/leco-protocol/glossary.md

     The Node-local Message Layer can have a local or distributed mode, see {ref}`network-structure.md#message-transport-mode-lmtdmt`.

 Node
-    A Node is a local context in which (part of) an ECP deployment runs.
+    A Node is a local context in which (part of) a LECO deployment runs.
     This may be a single application using one or more threads or processes.
-    An ECP network has one or more Nodes, see {ref}`network-structure.md#node`.
+    A LECO network has one or more Nodes, see {ref}`network-structure.md#node`.

 Observer
     A Component that receives data from other Components, e.g. for logging, storage, or plotting, see {ref}`components.md#observer`.